-Described by NPR as “one of today’s most eclectic composers,” Vivian Fung’s inspirations range from ancient gamelon music to ideas for preparing pot roast (for Supreme Court Justice Ruth Bader Ginsburg, no less!)
+(First published in January, 2020.)
+One of today’s most wide-ranging composers, Vivian Fung’s inspirations range from ancient gamelon music to ideas for preparing pot roast (for Supreme Court Justice Ruth Bader Ginsburg, no less!)

 In her piece, Dust Devils, composer Vivian Fung mines the colors in the orchestra.
 Music swirls like specs of dust in a beam of light.
 "Some are soft, some are more brash, some use the brass, some use the woodwinds….
 It’s exploring colors and different combinations."

 Her music responds to a range of experiences, sometimes revealed in her titles—whimsical and conventional—from A Child’s Dream of Toys to Yunnan Folk Songs; from Pot Roast a la RBG to her piano concerto.